kalensk/feasterUniversity/README.md

 Feaster University

-Programming assignments and lessons at F.U. - Feaster University.
+Programming assignments and lessons at Feaster University.